dsaini17/Attendance/README.md

 # Attendance

-Its an Attendance Tracker which helps students to remain uo-to-date with their attendance
+Its an Attendance Tracker which helps students to remain up-to-date with their attendance

-It makes use of a Collapsable Recycler View

 An interesting User Interface